 When the BAC at Wacol was closed, for the 2014 school year the Barrett School moved to a temporary home at Yeronga State High School where it was able to continue to provide education support for some of the former Barrett patients who were able to access the new location.
 Then in 2015, the Barrett School moved to Tennyson and was able to accept enrolments from new students for whom no other education support had been able to meet their needs.
 Its new role as a Support School for community based young people with severe and complex mental health issues has revealed yet another section of the community for whom service provision has been lacking.
 What has developed in the last few years at Tennyson is further evidence of the expertise of the education team based there – able to adapt, upskill and mould programs and strategies to meet individual needs within different circumstances and parameters.
 But it has also illuminated an education gap which cannot be filled by one Brisbane-based school alone.

-The information that follows is based on material gathered from the families who have accessed and/or are currently accessing the Barrett School at Tennyson; the P&C Committee of the school; and from advocates in the community (particularly those with professional education backgrounds) who continue to support important and specialised services for those marginalised by severe and complex youth mental health issues in Queensland.
+The information that follows is based on material gathered from the families who have accessed and/or are currently accessing the Barrett School at Tennyson, the P&C Committee of the school, and from documents and information available from the school website and Facebook page.
+Additional input has come from past and current educators who have contact with or knowledge of the school and who believe such specialised services for those marginalised by severe and complex youth mental health issues in Queensland must be retained and expanded.
 Additional sources include the online resources linked to within the content.

 The only positive to come from the tragic closure of the Barrett Adolescent Centre at Wacol was the discovery of a group of young people who, due to their mental health issues, had slipped through the cracks of education service provision.
 Unlike the cohort likely to need extended inpatient care, these previously unacknowledged young people are, in the majority, still engaged in mental health treatment.
 Most too are not as likely to be affected by the range/depth of additional risk factors that can impact some of those in the cohort needing residential treatment.
 There are multiple reasons that the Inpatient School within an Adolescent Extended Treatment Facility does not support attendance for day patients other than those transitioning out/in of/from the residential service.
 Some of those are: